 What You Need to Know When Visiting Preserves

 Visitor safety is our top priority.
 With the protocols we have in place, visitors and hunters are able to safely spend time on the same land together.
 Archery season in Pennsylvania begins in October and ends in January, with intermittent breaks during that time (see below).
 Hunters are most active during the hours near dawn and dusk.
 Hunting takes place at Armentrout Preserve, Briar Hill Preserve, Camp Woods, Crossways Preserve, Dodsworth Run Preserve, Four Mills Nature Reserve, Penllyn Natural Area, Piszek Preserve, Timoney Preserve, Willow Lake Farm, and along the Green Ribbon Trail from Route 202 to Gwynedd Valley Train Station.
 While they may use trails when accessing the preserve, they avoid hunting near trails.
 Hunters are required to hunt from a tree stand and only discharge their bow directly below them.
-Some visitors wear bright colors during this time, but it is not necessary.
+Some visitors wear bright colors during this time, as recommended when hiking anywhere in the state during hunting season.
 As always, follow our trail rules and keep your dogs on leash and stay on designated trails.

 Public hunting, carrying firearms, and trapping are not permitted on our preserves.